-- 2.1 The purpose of this policy is: - To inform staff, parents/carers, volunteers and governors about the college's responsibility for safeguarding children and young people and to develop awareness and identification of abuse - To establish and maintain an environment where children and young people are and feel safe, can learn, and are encouraged to talk and are listened to. - 2.2 Everyone working in or for our college service shares an objective to help keep children and young people safe by: - reading and understanding Parts 1&5 and annex A of Keeping Children Safe in Education (Sept 2023) - providing a safe environment for children and young people to learn and develop in our college setting, and - identifying children and young people who are suffering or likely to suffer significant harm at the earliest opportunity, and taking appropriate action with the aim of making sure they are kept safe both at home and in our college setting - 2.3 The William Henry Smith Specialist College is committed to safeguarding and promoting the well-being of all of its children and young people.
+2.1 The purpose of this policy is:

+- To inform staff, parents/carers, volunteers and governors about the school's responsibility for safeguarding children and young adults and to develop awareness and identification of abuse - To establish and maintain an environment where children and young adults are and feel safe, can learn, and are encouraged to talk and are listened to. - 2.2 Everyone working in or for our school service shares an objective to help keep children and young adults safe by: - reading and understanding Parts 1&5 and annex A of Keeping Children Safe in Education (Sept 2023) - providing a safe environment for children and young adults to learn and develop in our school setting, and - identifying children and young adults who are suffering or likely to suffer significant harm at the earliest opportunity, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting - 2.3 The Smith Foundation is committed to safeguarding and promoting the well-being of all of its young people.
 Each student's welfare is of paramount importance.
-We recognise that some children and young people may be especially vulnerable to abuse, especially those identified special educational needs and/or a disability (SEND).
-We recognise that children and young people who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
-Whilst at college, their behaviour may be challenging.
-We recognise that some children and young people who have experienced abuse may harm others.
+We recognise that some children may be especially vulnerable to abuse, especially those identified special educational needs and/or a disability (SEND).
+We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
+Whilst at school, their behaviour may be challenging.
+We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our students.
 The diagram below indicates what we consider under the umbrella of safeguarding and indicates some of the other policies that relate to safeguarding.
-The college ensures that all policies are cross-referenced and reviewed in line with statutory requirements; the Child Protection and Safeguarding

-Policy is reviewed formally on an annual basis or as the need arises.
+The school ensures that all policies are cross-referenced and reviewed in line with statutory requirements; the Child Protection and Safeguarding Policy is reviewed formally on an annual basis or as the need arises.
 All staff are expected to read all policies and follow guidance.
 Staff are expected to sign that they have read and understood the contents of the CP policy and are provided with regular updates.

-2.4 What our children and young people need?

-- vigilance: to have adults notice when things are troubling them - understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon - stability: to be able to develop an ongoing stable relationship of trust with those helping them - respect: to be treated with the expectation that they are competent rather than not - information and engagement: to be informed about and involved in procedures, decisions, concerns and plans - explanation: to be informed of the outcome of assessments and decisions and reasons when their views have not met with a positive response - support: to be provided with support in their own right as well as a member of their family - advocacy: to be provided with advocacy to assist them in putting forward their views - protection: to be protected against all forms of abuse and discrimination and the right to special protection and help if a refugee.
+- 2.4 What our children need? - vigilance: to have adults notice when things are troubling them - understanding and action: to understand what is happening; to be heard and understood; and to have that understanding acted upon - stability: to be able to develop an ongoing stable relationship of trust with those helping them - respect: to be treated with the expectation that they are competent rather than not - information and engagement: to be informed about and involved in procedures, decisions, concerns and plans - explanation: to be informed of the outcome of assessments and decisions and reasons when their views have not met with a positive response - support: to be provided with support in their own right as well as a member of their family - advocacy: to be provided with advocacy to assist them in putting forward their views - protection: to be protected against all forms of abuse and discrimination and the right to special protection and help if a refugee.